 Facilitates the Psychiatric/Mental Health APRN for the complex role of providing mental health nursing care and crisis intervention to children, adolescents, and families of differing social, economic, and cultural backgrounds within a recovery framework.
-Cultural assessment, psychiatric assessment and diagnosis, differential diagnosis and co-morbidities are incorporated throughout course.
-Treatment and management of mental health disorders using a variety of modalities and interventions with emphasis on communication theory focused on recovery are explored.
-Synthesis of evidence-based, recovery focused management in concert with social, cultural, environmental, spiritual, and physical needs of children, adolescents and families are emphasized.
-Required clinical hours (NUR 6973): 210 hrs.
+Cultural assessment, psychiatric assessment and diagnosis, differential diagnosis, and comorbidities are incorporated throughout t course.
+Treatment and management of mental health disorders using a variety of modalities and interventions are explored.
+Synthesis of evidence-based, recovery-focused management in concert with the social, cultural, environmental, spiritual, and physical needs of children, adolescents, and families are emphasized.
+Required clinical hours (NUR 6975): 210 hrs.